 Following the last update to members in February 2024.

-1. The internal Heat Network Working Group (comprising representatives from Climate Team, Procurement, Property and Projects, and Legal Services) established to help support delivery has been expanded to include the Senior Programme Delivery Manager in Property & Projects and the Marketing Manager, City Development.

-2. A technical advisor (AECOM) has been appointed to develop a heat map of a heat network in the city centre - The Climate Team is currently working through a long RFI from AECOM which involves requesting data from 3rd parties.
+3.2 The internal Heat Network Working Group (comprising representatives from Climate Team, Procurement, Property and Projects, and Legal Services) established to help support delivery has been expanded to include the Senior Programme Delivery Manager in Property & Projects and the Marketing Manager, City Development.
+3.4 2.
+A technical advisor (AECOM) has been appointed to develop a heat map of a heat network in the city centre - The Climate Team is currently working through a long RF from AECOM which involves requesting data from 3rd parties.
 A heat supply analysis and the low and zero carbon heat source analysis is largely complete (pending receipt of sewer mapping data from NIW).
 Heat demand clusters and potential Energy Centre locations are also being identified.
 This will enable AECOM to commence the design and optioneering ahead of the techno-economic modelling.
 3. A commercial and legal advisor (Bird and Bird) has been appointed to advise Council on the legislative and regulatory requirements, potential delivery models and procurement implications associated with connecting to a heat network.
 This has involved meetings with some of the potential off-takers (EANI, NIHE, QUB and UU) that could provide large heat loads for phase 1 and a workshop with CMT.
-The potential delivery models for delivering city-scale heat networks were presented to Committee in November include:

-- a.
-Local Authority Delivered; - b.
-Private Sector Delivered; and - c.
-Local Authority (Public/Private) Joint Venture (JV ESCo; Infrastructure/Operation Split; Concession; and Strategic Partnership). - 4.
-A Project Manager (from Arup) has been appointed to coordinate the Innovate UK funded Net Zero Belfast Pathfinder project (£150K) which commenced in June 2024 to de-risk a heat network and a solar PV project. - Engagement has also continued with other key stakeholders including DFE and the NI Utility Regulator on the potential use of a private heat network in Belfast as a use case to inform the development regulatory framework for heat networks in NI.
+The potential delivery models for delivering city-scale heat networks were presented to Committee in November. include: a.
+Local Authority Delivered; b.
+Private Sector Delivered; and c.
+Local Authority (Public/Private) Joint Venture (JV ESCo; Infrastructure/Operation Split; Concession; and Strategic Partnership).
+A Project Manager (from Arup) has been appointed to coordinate the Innovate UK funded Net Zero Belfast Pathfinder project (£150K) which commenced in June 2024 to de-risk a heat network and a solar PV project.
+5. Engagement has also continued with other key stakeholders including DFE and the NI Utility Regulator on the potential use of a private heat network in Belfast as a use case to inform the development regulatory framework for heat networks in NI.
+3.1 Next steps 1.
+Continue to engage with all of the stakeholders above.
+Delivery of a heat map of a heat network in the city centre by AECOM (anticipated Feb 2025).
+Continue to work with Bird and Bird to ensure Belfast is the client of choice in a competitive landscape for heat developers.

-3.5 Next steps

-- 1. Continue to engage with all of the stakeholders above. - 2.
-Delivery of a heat map of a heat network in the city centre by AECOM (anticipated Feb 2025). - 3.
-Continue to work with Bird and Bird to ensure Belfast is the client of choice in a competitive landscape for heat developers. - 4.
 Continue to deliver the Innovate UK funded Net Zero Belfast Pathfinder project in partnership with the Energy Systems Catapult (with an update to members in due course).
-This work will include an opportunities assessment for local communities. - 5.
-Continue the support and oversight of the programme of work by the internal Heat Network Working Group.

-3.6 Financial and Resource Implications

-The project is funded via the £150k funding award from Innovate UK and in-year City and Organisational Strategy budget.

-3.7 Equality or Good Relations Implications/ Rural Needs Assessment

-None identified.
-Engagement with Equality and Rural Needs team is ongoing across the Programme."
+This work will include an opportunities assessment for local communities.
+Continue the support and oversight of the programme of work by the internal Heat Network Working Group. inancial and Resource Implications The project is funded via the £150k funding award from Innovate UK and in-year City and Organisational Strategy budget.
+Equality or Good Relations Implications/Rural Needs Assessment None identified.
+Engagement with Equality & Rural Needs team is ongoing across the Programme.
+4.0 Appendices - Documents Attached

-The Committee noted the contents of the report and agreed to receive a presentation from the Gateshead project at a future meeting.

-Notices of Motion - Quarterly Update

-The Director of City and Organisational Strategy provided the Committee with an update on the Motions and Issues Raised in Advance for which it was responsible.

-He outlined that an Issue Raised in Advance, namely to receive a presentation on the Connswater Community Greenway, was recommended for closure given that it had since taken place.

-The Committee:

-- noted the updates on the Notices of Motion and Issues Raised in Advance that it was responsible for; and - agreed to the closure of the Issue Raised in Advance, "Presentation on a vision for the Connswater Community Greenway".

-Chairperson
+None